alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 ```

-## Import AltTester package in Unity Editor
+## Import AltTester® package in Unity Editor

-To instrument your Unity application with AltTester® Unity SDK you first need to import the AltTester package into Unity.
+To instrument your Unity application with AltTester® Unity SDK you first need to import the AltTester® package into Unity.
 This can be done either by downloading from the AltTester® website, or by following the steps from the OpenUPM website.

 ```eval_rst